userfrosting/learn/16.advanced/01.class-mapper/docs.md

 You can learn more about services in [Chapter 15](/services).

 Note that it's not just database models that you can dynamically remap (though they are the most common use case!)
 Any class references that haven't been hardcoded can be dynamically remapped in another Sprinkle's `classMapper` service.

+>>> Unless you plan to distribute your sprinkle or have another sprinkle extending it's functionalities, it's generally not necessary to define a new class mapping for your own classes (eg. `\UserFrosting\Sprinkle\Site\Database\Models\MyAwesomeModel`).
+In such cases, the hardcoding your class reference can be done safely.
+This of course doesn't apply for classes already registered by the default sprinkles.

+### Default Model Identifiers

+See the [Services Chapter](/services/default-services#classmapper-1) for a list of default model identifiers defined by the `Account` sprinkle.